The Urban Farm

 The farm sits on land owned by the Morris School District, made up of 5,700 students from Pre-K to high school.
 In a unique public/ private partnership, the school district leases us the previously unused land to create a vibrant, living one acre farm.
 Having an urban farm goes beyond the concept of school garden.
 Grow It Green raises fund to keep this garden vibrant and ready to greet students of all ages providing unique interactive educational opportunities for the 5,200 school children of the Morris School District.
 Rather than long rows, diverse crops are grown in beds that can be easily accessed by children.

 Reaching families too as those newly learned lessons and joy of tastings translate into new practices at home is the magic.
 In these times, even more families are cooking together, and the time spent in the kitchen and around the table helps to celebrate the joy of food and lead to a lifetime of food choices that support learning, playing and working.
-In addition, we are excited to see the numbers of families that are growing their own fresh food and making mindful choices that support the environment with endeavors like composting and planting for pollinators.
+In addition, we are excited to see the numbers of families that are growing their own fresh food and making mindful choices that support the environment, with endeavors like composting and planting for pollinators.

 The farm is a learning place for higher education students including area colleges and for the general community.
 For example, students studying nutrition at SEU assist with starting seedlings at the greenhouse to grow at the farm.
 We are working on funding to grow our educational reach investigating new sustainable, growing methods, encouraging farming as a critical profession, and inspiring students to come up with new ways to feed people in a growing urban environment.
 We will keep modifying our lessons due to COVID-19 so we are ready to work with the community to continue to create fun learning opportunities.

 One of our programs at the farm to solve nutritional access inequity is to host the Atlantic Health Family Care & Guidance families with weekly, free local produce pickups at the farm along with health and wellness programs.
 These programs seek to inspire healthier food choices by engaging the whole family at the farm while creating positive, fun food experiences.